exiang/open_hub_wiki/Module-f7.md

 ```

 ### Google Place Component
 > This component has bug as it is hardcoded to appear only once per form.
+It's now at drawback mode displaying just text input box.

 ```php
  {
  	"tag": "googleplace",